“Inheritance or passing of a genetic trait or disease gene from one generation to another is referred to as genetic inheritance.”

-Huntington disease, Marfan syndrome, Neurofibromatosis type 1, Achondroplasia and Myotonic muscular dystrophy are inherited in autosomal dominant fashion.
+Huntington’s disease, Marfan syndrome, Neurofibromatosis type 1, Achondroplasia and Myotonic muscular dystrophy are inherited in an autosomal dominant fashion.

 A single dominant HTT gene is responsible for Huntington’s disease.
 It’s present on chromosome 4 (autosome).

 Cognitive and neurodegenerative problems are commonly seen in the present genetic condition.
-Walking, thinking and swallowing problems are usually observed in a person with Huntington disease.
+Walking, thinking and swallowing problems are usually observed in a person with Huntington’s disease.

-It is triplet repeat expansion disorder occurs due to abnormal expansion of CAG trinucleotide.
+It is a triplet repeat expansion disorder that occurs due to abnormal expansion of CAG trinucleotide.